 A foldable, self-supporting A-frame ladder, this lightweight aluminum unit weighs just 22 pounds and folds into a portable, space-saving unit you can secure to your RV or stow inside it.
 With a duty rating of 225 pounds, this lightweight but durable ladder is easy to carry and use, double-sided access enabling flexibility of use and making this a versatile piece of hardware not just for repairing and cleaning up your motorhome or RV, but also for utilization around the home or yard to access hard to reach places.
 Anti-slip rubberized grip pads give the ladder’s feet the necessary friction needed to keep them from shifting when you’re on it, stability enhanced by tight-locking hinges.
 Roughly about 6 feet tall, the distance between the top rung and the ground is about 5 feet.

-Another rugged, double-sided A-frame option that’ll give you the reach you need for your RV maintenance without eating up storage space, this ladder measures up to 7 feet in height, giving you plenty of room to scope out the top of the average RV without having to exceed the highest standing level and compromising stability and balance.
-The unit, structured out of lightweight but heavy-duty aluminum, is both rugged and portable, weighing just 23 pounds but with a duty rating of 250 pounds, and folding into a space-saving unit ideal for storage both on-board your RV or motorhome or in your garage.
-Each rung is hinged, allowing the unit to be closed into the compact dimensions of a 4 x 4 post, making it perfect for carrying on the go when you have limited space concerns.
+Another rugged, Telescoping A-Frame Stepladder option that’ll give you the reach you need for your RV maintenance without eating up storage space, this ladder measures up to 7 feet in height, giving you plenty of room to scope out the top of the average RV without having to exceed the highest standing level and compromising stability and balance.
+The unit, structured out of lightweight but heavy-duty aluminum, is both rugged and portable, weighing just 18 pounds but with a duty rating of 375 pounds, and folding into a space-saving unit ideal for storage both on-board your RV or motorhome or in your garage.

 Werner MT-13 Telescoping Multi-Ladder